 Most of the world's personal computers use Microsoft Windows (although more and more people are switching to the Mac).
 But you're among the lucky few to have a computer with an OS that's intuitive, easy to use, and (dare I say?) fun.
 If you don't believe me, try using Windows for a day or two.
 Go ahead.
 You probably won't suffer any permanent damage.
 In fact, you'll really begin to appreciate how good you have it.
 Feel free to hug your Mac.
-Or give it a peck on the disc drive slot (assuming that your Mac has one; most, including the MacBook, MacBook Air, and Mac mini at this writing, don't).
-Just try not to get your tongue caught.
+Or give it a peck on the mouse or trackpad.